DPBefumo/calculator/README.md

 ## Project Goals

-This project was to help mez understand how to use JavaScript functions and algorithms.
+This project was to help me understand how to use JavaScript functions and algorithms.
 It also showed me how to work with the DOM and how it can respond to user input.
 The template of the calculator and design were built using HTML and CSS.
 The functionality of the calculator was built to react to click events on each calculator button and update the display.

 ## To Dos